WJULYW/PhysMLE/README.md

 [**UBFC**](https://sites.google.com/view/ybenezeth/ubfcrppg),
 [**PURE**](https://www.tu-ilmenau.de/en/university/departments/department-of-computer-science-and-automation/profile/institutes-and-groups/institute-of-computer-and-systems-engineering/group-for-neuroinformatics-and-cognitive-robotics/data-sets-code/pulse-rate-detection-dataset-pure),

-[**HCW**] If you want to use this dataset, please send an email to jwang297@connect.hkust-gz.edu.cn with the Title of 'HCW Access Request - your institution' and a brief statement about your usage purpose.
+[**HCW**] Please scan and dispatch the completed agreement via your institutional email to jwanggo@connect.ust.hk.
+The email should have the subject line: “HCW Access Request - your institution.”
+In the email, outline your institution’s past research and articulate the rationale for seeking access to the HCW, including its intended application in your specific research project.

 After getting STMaps, you can create a new './STMap' folder and put them into it.

 ## Pre-trained Model